 These generally involve a full tender exercise which must be advertised on the Public Contracts Scotland portal and award of the contract published on the portal too.

-If the total value (including whole-life costings, such as post warranty maintenance etc., but excluding VAT) exceeds £181,000, then EU procedures and timescales will apply.
+If the total value (including whole-life costings, such as post warranty maintenance etc., but excluding VAT) exceeds £189,000, then WTO GPA procedures and timescales will apply.

 Procurement will manage these tender exercises in partnership with the budget holder and/or end users.
 Procurement at this level requires a procurement plan and must be conducted in accordance with the University Procurement Strategy.